rahidzeynal/Java-SE-OCA-30/README.md

 - `DemoPracticalProjects/`: Contains example programs that demonstrate specific concepts.
 - `docs/`: Contains additional documentation and resources.
 - `src/`: Contains all the Java source files organized by topics or chapters.
-## - `tests/`: Contains test files and unit tests for the Java programs.

 Example structure: